Benign paroxysmal positional vertigo (BPPV)

 To help relieve benign paroxysmal positional vertigo (BPPV), your doctor, audiologist or physical therapist may treat you with a series of movements known as the canalith repositioning procedure.

 After the procedure, you must avoid lying flat or placing the treated ear below shoulder level for the rest of that day.
-For the first night following the procedure, you should elevate your head on a few pillows when you sleep.
-This allows time for the particles floating in your labyrinth to settle into your vestibule and be reabsorbed by the fluids in your inner ear.
+For the first night following the procedure, elevate your head on a few pillows when you sleep.
+This allows time for the particles floating in your labyrinth to settle into your vestibule and be resorbed by the fluids in your inner ear.

 On the morning after your in-office procedure, your restrictions will be lifted and you'll begin self-care as directed by your doctor.
 Your doctor likely will have taught you how to perform the canalith repositioning procedure on yourself so that you can do it at home before returning to the office for a recheck.